Kossie007/model_evalution_using_student_test_scores/README.md

 file: `04_boosting.ipynb`
 -  Implements gradient boosting techniques (e.g., XGBoost/LightGBM) to push predictive performance further, continuing the comparison between data handling strategies.

-file: `01-04_model_evaluation_using_student_scores.ipynb`
--  A consolidated script designed to run the full modeling pipeline from end to end.

 file: `01-04_model_evaluation_using_student_scores.py`
 -  A consolidated script designed to run the full modeling pipeline from end to end.